Fast computation of elliptic curve isogenies in characteristic two: Fast resolution of a -adic differential equation

 \subsubsection{A toy example}

 We consider the elliptic curve given by

-The abstract structure of its ring of endomorphism is the ring of integer of $\QQ(\sqrt{-7})$, the class group of which is trivial.
-Especially, there exists an isogeny of degree 11, which turns out to be an endomorphism of $E$.
+The abstract structure of its endomorphism ring is the ring of integers of $\QQ(\sqrt{-7})$, the class group of which is trivial.
+In particular, there exists an isogeny of degree 11, which turns out to be an endomorphism of $E$.
 Let us compute it.

 We first lift $E$ over $\QQ$ as ${\mathcal E}/\QQ:\, y^2 = x^3 + 2^{-2}\,x^2 + 1 + O(2^{9})$.
 Using computations in $\Q(\sqrt{-7})$ (as detailed in Section~\ref{sec:isog-large-degr}), we find that ${\mathcal E}/\QQ$ is $11$-isogenous to the curve ${\mathcal E'}/\QQ:\, y^2 = x^3 + 2^{-2}\,x^2 + 225 + O(2^{9})$, the ``differential constant'' of the isogeny being equal to $41 + O(2^{9})$.
 A simple Newton iteration leads to $4a = -16 + O(2^{9})$ and $u^2 = 65 -16t + 4t^2 + O(2^{9})$.
 Extracting the inverse square root, we obtain \begin{small}